 - Rotate Facilitators.
 Often, your weekly staff meeting will follow the same agenda week after week—this isn’t a bad thing.
 In fact, following a best practice agenda is a highly productive way to run your meeting.
 But, it can begin to feel stale to the team after some time.
 If this happens, a great way to keep the best practice agenda and re-engage the team is to rotate facilitators.
 Hearing from different voices and learning from team members’ styles is always a good shake-up.
 People are more likely to get involved in the meeting if they know their turn to lead is coming up next week!

 - Challenge Yourselves to Solve Problems.
 Team meetings are boring if they are focused on status updates.
 Nobody wants to listen to someone else drone on about their project for 30 minutes…especially if the update is the same every week.
 Challenge your team to use the meeting differently.
 Prepare by communicating the status of your important projects or priorities in advance of the meeting, and use the time during the weekly meeting to solve problems together.
 Working on a problem is a way more interesting and productive use of your team meeting time.
+Keep high employee engagement by tying your daily work to the results of your strategic planning session.

 - Stay Focused.
 Be sure to start and end the meeting on time.
 Stay focused on the agenda, and don’t let the team go down rabbit holes and long tangents.
 Use a Parking Lot to capture ideas that you will need to go back to later on.
 You should always have a purpose in mind for your meeting, and each person should understand what that purpose is and how they fit in ahead of time.
 The team is far more likely to engage if they know what the goal of the meeting is, why they are there, and for how long.
 If you can’t clearly communicate the purpose of your team’s meeting, then you should cancel it!